skedastik/ty-levels/README.md

     rotate90Counterclockwise / rcc (x,z)
             Rotate -90 deg around point (`x`,`z`) (default (0,0)).

-The true power of these annotations emerges when combined with Jinja macro composition.
+The true power of annotations emerges when combined with Jinja macro composition.
 You could, for instance, design one quadrant of your level, place it in a macro, then call the macro four times in your layout, applying rotation each time.
 Now you have rotational symmetry with changes to the original quadrant being instantly reflected in the others.

 See [architecture-001a.alf](./src/sets/architecture/alf/architecture-001a.alf) for a concrete example.